draftbit/twitter-lite/README.md

 **Breaking change in v0.7**

 Given that [developers expect promises to reject when they don't return the requested data](https://github.com/ttezel/twit/issues/256), `.get` and `.post` now reject instead of silently returning API errors as an array under the `errors` key of the response object.
-You can use try/catch to handle errors:
+You can use try/catch to handle errors.
+The error object contains an `errors` property with the error `code` and `message`, and a `_headers` property with the the HTTP response code and [Headers](https://developer.twitter.com/en/docs/basics/rate-limiting.html) object returned by the Twitter API.
+Note that each `_headers` property is an array, usually of length 1.

 ```es6
 try {